J-sanchez/Note-Taker/README.md

 # Project Title : NoteTaker
 ## Project Description:
-This application allows the user to take notes and add tasks to a "notepad" it also allows the user to delete past notes.
+This application application allows a user to create notes and save.
+This application was created to aid as a 'notepad'.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)